 The Georgia and Armenia Teams for Healthy Environments and Research (GATHER) study represents an effort to:

-Partners from the Georgia National Center for Disease Control and Armenia National Institute of Health will collaborate with EPRC team members to train tobacco control researchers within their organizations and partnering universities and train practitioners within local communities to build coalitions for tobacco control policy.
+Partners from the Georgia National Center for Disease Control and Armenia National Institute of Health have collaborated with the EPRC and George Washington University to train practitioners within local communities to build coalitions for tobacco control policy.
+To date, 14 community-based multi-sectoral coalitions have conducted situational analyses, and developed and implemented action plans to promote smoke-free environments.
+Data collection for this community randomized trial includes population-based surveys, coalition member surveys, document review and key informant interviews.
+Data analysis is underway and results will be available soon.
 Findings will serve as a catalyst for future action-oriented science and evidence-based practice to support tobacco control progress in this region and broadly.